 Helen Rimmer is Head of Library and Archive Services at the University of Westminster.
 Formerly Acting Associate Director Academic and User Services at Royal Holloway, University of London she has also worked as Subject Librarian, Cass Business School City University of London.

 Dr Andrew Smith is a Reader in Tourism and Events at the University of Westminster.
 His research centres on three strands: events and their role as tools for the regeneration of cities; place image and reimagining the city and urban tourism including iconic projects and monumental urbanism.
-He is the author of Events in the City: Using Public Spaces as Events Venues (2016) and Events and Urban Regeneration: The Strategic Use of Events to Revitalise Cities (2012).
+He is the author of Events in the City: Using Public Spaces as Events Venues (2016) and co-editor of the University of Westminster Press title,

 Dr Sophie Triantaphillidou is Reader in Imaging Science, and member of the Computer Science Department in the Faculty of Science and Technology at the University of Westminster.
 She is the Director of the newly formed Computational Vision and Imaging Technology cross-faculty research group.
 Her research is concerned with evaluation of images and imaging systems and the interactions of the human visual system with the visual world.
 She is a Member of the Editorial Board of the Royal Photographic Society’s 'Imaging Science Journal'.

 Dr Roza Tsagarousianou is Reader in Media and Communications, University of Westminster and is currently leading the MA in Diversity and the Media, offered in collaboration with the Media Diversity Institute.
 She has published extensively on electronic democracy, diasporic media and audiences and European Muslim cultures with her latest monographs being Islam in Europe: Public Spaces and Civic Networks (2013) and The Securitization of Islam in Europe: Public Debate, Policy, Identity and Citizenship (forthcoming, 2018).

 If you are interested in publishing a book, starting a new journal or transferring an existing one please contact us stating if you have any existing or alumni connections to the University of Westminster.
 We will be happy to explain our publishing protocols and to discuss with you how we may be able to meet your publishing requirements and objectives.